 The Personality of Information

-Investigating the Underlying Social, Institutional and Emotional Frameworks of Human-Computer Friendship Vs. Servitude
+Investigating the Underlying Social, Institutional and Emotional Frameworks of Human-Computer Friendship and Servitude

-This analysis more specifically seeks to address the social, psychological and physiological drivers of visual, verbal and hybridized interfaces and how they establish unique precedents for human-computer dialogues.
-Through my research, I collected insight on the characteristic affordances and limitations of text-graphical and voice-driven search engines and what conversational frameworks people employ to obtain information.
-I also performed historical and cultural research on the development of voice-driven interactions and it’s roots in science fiction and constructed notions of gender and personality.
+This analysis more specifically seeks to address the social, psychological and physiological drivers of hybridized interfaces and how human-computer dialogues impact human-to-human dialogues.
+This paper is divided in 2 parts: The first section documents my research and insights on the characteristic affordances and limitations of text-graphical and voice-driven search engines and what conversational frameworks people employ to obtain information.
+The second section addresses how these affordances and limitations came to be, through historical and contemporary accounts on the development of voice-driven interactions and it’s roots in science fiction and constructed notions of gender and personality.

-Whenever we open our phones, surf the World Wide Web or gaze aimlessly into the television set, we are unlocking gateways to infinitely vast and complex aggregates of information — from minute-to-minute updates on celebrity pregnancies, to the weather on mars, to personal information about our behaviors, communities and lifestyles.
+From minute-to-minute updates on celebrity pregnancies, to the weather on mars, to personal information about our behaviors, communities and lifestyles, screen interfaces unlock vast and complex aggregates of information.
 Never before have we experienced the kind of autonomy via widespread access to data as we have today, and never before has it felt so easy.
 That’s because day in and day out, designers and engineers work behind the scenes to craft the critical touch points for these information architectures- the user interface.

-When dealing with enormous and complex sets of data, not only are users tasked with interpreting content, but also with navigating it.
+When dealing with enormous quantities of information, designers of software and hardware are tasked with interpreting content and building channels for users to navigate it.
 As a general rule of thumb, the simpler and more clear cut an interface platform is, the easier someone can surface and act upon the content inside of it.
 And consequentially, the efficacy and durability of an interface carries high stakes when it comes to impacting the intellectual and emotional performance of its user.
 Haya Levin, a professor at the Centre for Informatics, Beit-Berl College, Israel states that her research supports the hypothesis that the style in which an interface displays information has “great influence on the learning process.”
 (Levin 64)